In This Section:

 Researchers should contact Collection Management and Metadata Librarian, David Hanson (david.hanson@drake.edu) to arrange to use the collection.
 Access will be scheduled for in-library use only during reference hours.
 Some documents in the collection have restricted access and are not available to the public.

-The Drake Law School archive, established in 2009, is a secure repository where records of Drake Law School and Law Library having permanent value are preserved, maintained, and made available for research and reference use.
-The archive contains non-current records of the Law School and Law Library that have lasting administrative, legal, or historical value.
+The Drake Law School Archives and Special Collections is a repository where records of Drake Law School having permanent value are preserved, maintained, and made available for research and reference use.
+The Archives contains non-current records of the Law School that have lasting administrative, legal, or historical value.
+Special Collections consists of rare and special materials from individuals, organizations, or programs with a connection to Drake University Law School.

-The core mission of the Drake Law School archives is as follows:
+The core mission of the Drake Law School Archives and Special Collections is as follows:

-The Law School archives will promote school-wide records management and collect material in the following categories from all administrative and academic units of the school:
+The Law School Archives and Special Collections will promote school-wide records management and collect material in the following categories from all administrative and academic units of the Law School.

 1. OFFICIAL RECORDS, PAPERS, AND PUBLICATIONS OF DRAKE LAW SCHOOL and LAW LIBRARY

-Official records encompass the records or papers generated or received by the various administrative offices of Drake Law School and Law Library in the conduct of their business.
-These records may be in print or electronic format and will include:
+Official records encompass the records or papers generated or received by the various administrative offices of Drake Law School in the conduct of their business.
+These records may be in print or electronic format and may include:

-The official administrative records of Drake Law School and Law Library (correspondence, reports, and subject files) designated as archival should be inactive and no longer used in the current activities of the originating office.
+The official administrative records of Drake Law School (correspondence, reports, and subject files) designated as archival should be inactive and no longer used in the current activities of the originating office.

-Records should be forwarded to the archives according to schedule after consulting with the library for the orderly transfer of non-current materials.
-An inventory of records transferred should accompany accessioned material.
+Records should be forwarded to the Archives and Special Collections after consulting with the library for the orderly transfer of non-current materials.
+An inventory of records transferred should accompany the accessioned material.

-The originating office may place restrictions on access to non-current records in addition to the restrictions on administrative, board of trustees, employee, and student records described in the Access Policy Statement.
+The originating office may place restrictions on access to non-current records in addition to any restrictions designated by library staff and documented in the archives listings.

-The Law School archives will solicit and collect records and papers that are neither official school records nor faculty papers, but that relate to the history of Drake Law School and Law Library.
+The Law School Archives and Special Collections also solicits and collects records and papers that are neither official school records nor faculty papers, but that relate to the history of Drake Law School.

 Examples include:

-The Drake Law School archive is the official repository for the records of Drake Law School and Law Library that have long-term historical, legal, fiscal, and administrative value.
-The mission of the archives is to manage and make accessible these information resources in support of administration, teaching, research, and service.
+The Drake Law School Archives and Special Collections is the official repository for the records of Drake Law School that have long-term historical, legal, fiscal, and administrative value.

-The following guidelines will assist administrators, faculty, and staff in identifying those portions of their files that are appropriate for transfer to the archives.
+The following guidelines will assist administrators, faculty, staff, and student organizations in identifying those portions of their files that are appropriate for transfer to the Archives and Special Collections.
 Records commonly transferred to the archives include, but are not limited to, the following material:

 Records which generally should not be transferred to the archives include: